Wuhan Three Towns F.C.: Early history

-Road to winning the Super League

 Ranking 11th in the 2018 Chinese Champions League, the club was later admitted into 2019 China League Two to fill the gap left by a withdrawn team, right after changing their name to Wuhan Three Towns F.C. in January 2019.

+2019–2021: Promotion to Super League

 Albert Garcia Xicota would be appointed head coach of the club for the 2019 China League Two season and finished eleventh at the end of the season.
 The following campaign with the club, he would go on to guide them in winning the division title and promotion into the second tier.
 In July 2021, Pedro Morilla was appointed as caretaker manager of the club; he had previously worked as techniques director.
 In December 2021, he was promoted to manager for winning 14 matches in a row.
 This achievement would see Wuhan going on to win the 2021 China League One division and promotion to the top tier.

+2022: Super League champions

 On 31 December 2022, Wuhan Three Towns won the 2022 Chinese Super League for the first time after several fixtures were cancelled due to a national COVID-19 outbreak.
 They were awarded a 3–0 win against Tianjin Jinmen Tiger, who had forfeited due to sick players, and had a better goal difference than Shandong Taishan to top the table.

+2023–present

-On 17 June 2023, Morilla stepped down from his role after only 3 wins from the first 12 league games of the season.
+On 17 June 2023, Morilla stepped down from his role after the club won only three games from the first 12 league games of the season.
 Japanese coach Tsutomu Takahata was appointed as his successor on the following day.